oscarferraz/ICASSP23/README.md

     $ make all

 Next, copy the file data/run.sh and paste at build/aarch/bin/ and run the file:

     $ cp data/run.sh build/aarch/bin/
     $ cd build/aarch/bin/
     $ bash run.sh

+To run the throughput tests run the following:

+    $ cd data
+    $ bash run_infer.sh

+To run the power tests run the following:

+    $ cd data
+    $ bash power2.sh